RamirezJA/FavMovies/README.md

 Contacts
 --------------
-Find me on github at jdevla!
+Find me on github at RamirezJA!